matmat37000/matmat37000/README.md

 # Me
-Hi, I'm a 16 years old french developer who love games and make games.
+Hi, I'm a 17 years old french developer who love games and make games.
 I've started programming since I was 11 years old.
 My first game and project was on Scratch but quickly I switched to Python and C# for my projects in general and GDScript with [Godot Engine](https://godotengine.org/) for my games.
-I already have a very solid base in Python and my C# code is not perfect but I am working on it.
-I'm currently working on a game based on the [Street SuS](https://www.instagram.com/street_sus__off/) story -> [Cheese On Baguette Gamme Studio](https://github.com/CheeseOnBaguetteGameStudio).
+I already have a very solid base in Python and started to switch from GDScript to C#. <!-- I'm currently working on a game based on the [Street SuS](https://www.instagram.com/street_sus__off/) story -> [Cheese On Baguette Gamme Studio](https://github.com/CheeseOnBaguetteGameStudio). -->

 # Stats
 | Github Stats 📊 | Top Langs 💬 |